In an increasingly fractured world, the human need for beauty is more urgent than ever.

 The Artwork of Emma Bass: Amplifying wellness in aged, clinical and therapeutic care environments.
 NZ Association of Gerontology, 1 November 2022.

-The Floral Effect Project is actively expanding its global network of clinical environments, environmental psychologists, and design researchers.
-If you are interested in deploying our methodologies, introducing our artwork into high-pressure care spaces, or collaborating on data collection, we invite you to connect.
+The Floral Effect Project is building connections with clinical environments, environmental psychologists, and design researchers.
+If you are interested in our approach, introducing our artwork into care spaces where it can make a meaningful difference, or working in collaboration with us on data collection, we invite you to connect.

 The Floral Effect Project sits at the intersection of practice and inquiry.
 The researchers bring together fine art, nursing, and design cognition: disciplines that share a concern with how environments shape human experience.